patcg-individual-drafts/ipa/IPA-End-to-End.md

 * Sort by matchkey in the MPC
 * Attribution
     * Source rows will be labeled as attributed, 1, or not attributed, 0, by some attribution logic that attributes trigger events to earlier source events.
 It seems we should be able to support any attribution logic here.
-* Label Flipping
+* Label Flipping; we consider two methods
+    * No Cap Supplied:
        * First we count the number of source reports that share the same matchkey, call this matchkey_source_count.
-    * For every source row flip it attribution label with probability p, where p is derived from (query_epsilon / matchkey_source_count )
+       * For every source row with probability p we asign its label randomly from {0,1}, otherwise leave it unchanged.
+The p is derived from (query_epsilon / matchkey_source_count ) as p = 2 ( 2 - 1 + e^(query_epsilon / matchkey_source_count ))
+    * Cap Supplied:
+       *  For source rows with the same matchkey asign the attributed label for as many rows up to the cap for a matchkey.
+If there are more than the cap number of source rows for a matchkey, the excess ones are labeled as 0s.
+       *  or every source row with probability p we asign its label randomly from {0,1}, otherwise leave it unchanged.
+The p is derived from (query_epsilon / cap ) as p = 2 ( 2 - 1 + e^(query_epsilon / cap ))
 * Output (source_id, label) to the Report Collector

 ## Example

-Consider the following example where we perform last touch attribution.
+Consider the following example where we perform last touch attribution and cap the number of source events labeled per matchkey at 3.

 <table>